The need for balancing power increases

 It is estimated that the need for balancing power will double by 2030.
 To ensure a balanced electricity system, we need to pull out all the stops: adjustable production, flexible consumption and in the future, extensive energy storage as well.

-Our hydropower company PVO-Vesivoima Oy is commissioning a 3 MW ultracapacitor at its Kierikki power plant on the Iijoki river.
+Our hydropower company PVO-Vesivoima Oy has invested in a 3 MW ultracapacitor at its Kierikki power plant on the Iijoki river.
 An ultracapacitor is a short-term energy reserve that improves the performance of a hydropower plant and meets the growing need for balancing power.
 This is PVO-Vesivoima’s first ultracapacitor project to pilot the technology for possible larger investments.

-In February 2025, the project moves to the next phase, which is the environmental impact assessment (EIA).
+In 2025, the project has moved to the next phase, which is the environmental impact assessment (EIA).

 It is not yet possible to store large amounts of electricity.
 Every single moment, enough electricity must be produced to meet its consumption.

-Developing regulation capacity of hydropower and combined production plants
+Developing regulation capacity of hydropower and combined heat and power production plants

 Hydropower is Finland’s largest balancing power, and it accounts for about 70 per cent of daily balancing needs in electricity production.
-We at Pohjolan Voima have been continuously working to maintain the regulation capacity of hydropower and to develop it, while respecting the environment, residents and users of waterways.
+We at Pohjolan Voima have been continuously working to maintain the balancing power capacity of hydropower and to develop it, while respecting the environment, residents and users of waterways.

 Read more on our hydropower production.